First Battle of Cabin Creek

-The First Battle of Cabin Creek took place on July 1 through July 2, 1863, in Mayes County, Oklahoma during the American Civil War.
-The Confederate forces under Colonel Stand Watie attempted to ambush a Union supply convoy led by Colonel James Monroe Williams.
-Williams was alerted to the attack and, despite the waters of the creek being swelled by rain, made a successful attack upon the entrenched Confederate position and forced them to flee.
-The raid by a Confederate Army detachment on a Union Army supply train bound for Fort Gibson in July 1863 failed to stop the Union detachment, which enabled the Union to succeed in winning the Battle of Honey Springs later that month.
-The battle was the first in which African American troops fought side-by-side with their white comrades.
+The First Battle of Cabin Creek occurred from July 1 to July 2, 1863, Mayes County, Oklahoma during the American Civil War.
+Confederate forces, led by Colonel Stand Watie, sought to ambush a Union supply convoy commanded by Colonel James Monroe Williams.
+However, Williams received advance warning of the attack.
+Despite the swollen waters of the creek due to rain, Williams launched a successful assault on the entrenched Confederate position, forcing them to retreat.
+Although a Confederate Army detachment attempted to raid a Union Army supply train bound for Fort Gibson in July 1863, they were unable to impede the Union detachment, which contributed to the Union's victory in the Battle of Honey Springs later that month.
+Notably, this battle marked the first instance of African American troops fighting alongside their white comrades.

 Two Civil War military engagements were fought at the Cabin Creek battlefield in the Cherokee Nation within Indian Territory.
 The location was where the Texas Road crossed Cabin Creek, near the present-day town of Big Cabin, Oklahoma.
-Both the First and Second Battles of Cabin Creek were launched by the Confederate Army to disrupt Union Army supply trains.
+Both the First and the Second Battle of Cabin Creek were launched by the Confederate Army to disrupt Union Army supply trains.

-The second engagement, in September, 1864, again a Confederate raid on a Union supply train, resulted in the Confederates capturing over a million dollars worth of mules, wagons and supplies.
-However, this was too late to have a strategic impact on the outcome of the war.
+The second engagement, in September, 1864, again a Confederate raid on a Union supply train.
+During this raid, the Confederates managed to capture mules, wagons, and supplies valued at over a million dollars.
+However, by this time, such actions had little strategic impact on the outcome of the war.
 Confederate General Stand Watie led the attackers during both raids.